Beijing 7-18 August 2017

 Over two weeks, participants undertake an in-depth examination of new and exciting approaches to the important issues facing China and the world today, across a range of subjects including international relations, law, finance, economics, management, media, geography, big data, and social policy.

 Here are the top 5 reasons our previous participants have rated the LSE-PKU Summer School so highly:

-2. The programme is taught in English by outstanding faculty from LSE and Peking University - two of the world’s leading institutions for teaching and research.
+2. The programme is taught in English by outstanding faculty from LSE and PKU - two of the world's leading institutions for teaching and research.

-3. The diversity of attendees - in 2014, the LSE-PKU Summer School was attended by 285 participants from more than 44 countries across Africa, Europe, Asia and the Americas, around one third of whom were graduate professionals from different industries, governments and NGOs.
-This enriches class discussions, social events and networking opportunities.
+3. The diversity of attendees - in 2016, the LSE-PKU Summer School was attended by 264 participants from 38 countries across Africa, Europe, Asia and the Americas, a quarter of whom were graduate professionals from different industries, governments and NGOs.
+This mix of participants enriches class discussions, social events and networking opportunities.

 4. Doing something different makes a huge difference to academic and professional career prospects; our participants like to stand out from the crowd as future leaders in their fields.

-5. The location - Beijing is one of the largest and most dynamic cities in the world, providing a fascinating base from which to learn more about China's economy, politics and social policies.
+5. The location - Beijing is one of the largest and most dynamic cities in the world, providing a fascinating base from wich to learn more about China's economy, politics and social policies.